Kilmallock: Amenities

 Kilmallock is located in southern County Limerick, and provides economic and other amenities for the surrounding rural hinterland.
 The town was designated as a "key service centre for South Limerick" in Limerick City and County Council's county development plan (2010–2016).

 Services in the town include a number of primary and post-primary schools, a library and theatre, post office, a Garda station, veterinary practices, medical clinics, and retail and other businesses.
 Local community and development groups include the Kilmallock & District Community Council, Kilmallock Tourism Development group, and Kilmallock Association for Trade and Commerce.

 Sports

-The area is home to the Kilmallock Cycling Club, Kilmallock Athletic Club and also a centre for genetic horse breeding - with several stallion farms located in the district.
+The area is home to the Kilmallock Cycling Club, Kilmallock Athletic Club and also a centre for genetic horse breeding – with several stallion farms located in the district.

 Members of the local Kilmallock GAA club have represented Limerick in the Munster hurling and All-Ireland hurling championships, and the club has won 12 senior county hurling titles.

 Transport

+Road

+Kilmallock is at the junction of the R512 road (which runs from Limerick city to Fermoy) and the R515 road (which runs from Abbeyfeale, via Charleville, to Tipperary town).

+Rail

-The Dublin–Cork railway line passes by the town, but the station is now closed.
-The nearest train station is in Charleville, 5 miles south west of Kilmallock.
+Although the main Dublin–Cork railway line passes by the town, there is no longer a station: Kilmallock railway station closed in 1976.
+The station building (dating from around 1849) still stands, but has been derelict for many years.
+The nearest station today is Charleville, 8 km south-west of Kilmallock.

+Bus

+As of 2024 there are several Bus Éireann buses every day to/from Limerick city, and occasional Local Link buses to/from Charleville and other local places.